DECENTfoundation/DECENT-Network/scripts/README.md

-## DCore runtime image
+## DCore build

-Because DCore build is specific for each platform, there are helper scripts to make life easier.
+Because build is specific for each platform, there are helper scripts to make life easier.
 Each of them requires two mandatory arguments (OS image and DCore versions) and two optional arguments (git revision tag - defaults to DCore version if not specified, packages directory - defaults to packages subdirectory).

 > Usage: ./ubuntu.sh image_version dcore_version [git_revision] [package_dir]

 ### Ubuntu (latest, 18.04, 16.04)

-To create deb packages and docker image:
+To create deb packages and OS build image:

     # the latest OS image
     ./ubuntu.sh latest 1.3.3